skluthe/Redcloud/README.md

 ### Redcloud Architecture

-* `redcloud.py`: Starts/Stops the Web interface and App Templates, using Docker and Portainer.
+* `redcloud.py`: Starts/Stops the Web interface and App Templates, using Docker and Yacht.
-* `portainer`: Portainer web interface.
+* `yacht`: Yacht web interface.
 * `traefik`: Traefik reverse-proxy container to the web interface, api and files containers.
 Some templates have pre-configured routes for convenience.
 See the `templates.yml`.
 * `templates`: python3 `http.server` container that feeds the App Templates.
 Lives in an "inside" network.
 * `cert_gen`: The [omgwtfssl](https://github.com/paulczar/omgwtfssl) container that generates the SSL certificates using common best practices.
-* https://your-server-ip/portainer: Redcloud Web interface once deployed.
+* https://your-server-ip/: Redcloud Web interface once deployed.
 * https://your-server-ip/files: Redcloud `redcloud_files` volume.
 You can also access the `redcloud_log` container content, protected by the same `.htpasswd` as Traefik.
 Default credentials: `admin:Redcloud`
 * https://your-server-ip/api: Traefik reverse-proxy health monitoring page.
 Shows live stats about routes, backends, return codes.
 Will also show reverse-callback implant data if configured through Traefik.